 Mike & Mary try to attend most of these events; and we recommend people attend (but keep the caveats above in mind when making your decision).

-Swingin' on Main is Lexington's annual street dance event, that usually takes place in early June.
+Swingin' Under the Stars is Lexington's annual outdoor dance event, that usually takes place in early June.
 It's a Lexington Parks & Rec event, with support provided by the Hepcats and the Lexington Arthur Murray Dance Studio.
 It's a free, family friendly event.

-The event takes place at the corner of Main and Broadway, across from Triangle, downtown Lexington, KY.
-You are dancing on a street surface, so keep that in mind concerning shoes, and you should "pace" yourself.
+The event takes place at Moondance Ampitheatre, in Beaumont, Lexington.
+You are dancing on a concrete surface, so keep that in mind concerning shoes, and you should "pace" yourself.
 (And I would say no more that one spin for your partner!)
 Of course, it's an outdoor event so weather is always a factor.
 Note that an inclement weather decision is normally made by 3 pm on the day of the event; in case of inclement weather, the event location is moved to the Lexington Arthur Murray Dance Studio.

-The event starts at 7 pm with a free beginner type lesson, with the live music starting at 8 pm.
-By 8:15-8:30 pm, the sun has gone down behind the buildings so even on a warmer than usual early June night, the temperature is normally pleasant.
-But still, dress for comfort and for warm/hot weather, and depending on how "energetic" you dance, bring an extra shirt or top (guys, bring an extra, or two, t-shirt!).
+The event starts at 6 pm with a free beginner type lesson, with the live music starting at 7 pm.
+You should dress for comfort, and be aware of the weather forecast for that day/evening.
+And depending on how "energetic" you dance, bring an extra shirt or top (guys, bring an extra, or two, t-shirt!).

 Mike coordinates the music for the event.
 Due to the limited budget, Mike normally books bands of 5-7 musicians that play energetic and swingin' music.
-(If you would like info on some of the past bands at Swingin' on Main, contact Mike.)
+(If you would like info on some of the past bands at Swingin' Under the Stars Main, contact Mike.)

 There are usually 2-3 food truck vendors on site for the event.